vladi-rh/rhoai-genaiops-lab-instructions/docs/1-the-ai-orientation/2-llm-usage-control.md

 ### 🔍 Hands-on Exercises

-Send a message asking "What did you learn today?".
+Send a message asking "What did you learn today?"

 And then send another message asking "What did I say in the last message?"

 What response did you get?

 <div class="iframe-scroll-container">